 Schedule a heritage walk.
 Local tours promote where the conference takes place and gives visitors a feeling for the neighborhood and a locals a chance to interact with conference participants.

-For those concerned about the environmental impact of international transportation, review the pros and cons of Carbon Emission Offsetting.
+For those concerned about the environmental impact of international transportation, review the pros and cons of Carbon Offsetting.

 Use shuttle services to and from the conference.
 Bonus points for using local public transportation and double bonus points for making it clear how to use beyond the event.